-What is the maximum leverage for CFDs at FBS as of October 2023?
+What is the maximum leverage for CFDs at CMC Markets as of November 2023?

 The amount of leverage you can use for trading CFDs largely depends on the regulatory body overseeing the financial markets in a particular country or region.

-On BrokerChooser, all the brokers you see have at least one top-tier regulator, which means that in general, standard leverage limits will apply: this means that at FBS, CFD leverage limits currently range from 30:1 to 2:1, depending on the underlying product.
+At BrokerChooser, we only feature brokers regulated by top-tier authorities, which means leverage limits will apply.
+As a result, for CMC Markets as well CFD leverage limits range from 30:1 to 2:1, depending on the underlying product.

-- Most jurisdictions, including the EU, the UK and Australia, have standard strict limits on maximum leverage for CFDs.
+- Various jurisdictions, like the EU, UK, and Australia, have implemented strict limits on maximum leverage for CFDs.

-- These restrictions apply to retail traders and differ based on the underlying product (forex, stock, stock index, etc.).
+- These restrictions primarily apply to retail traders and vary based on the underlying product.

-- In some areas, such as the US and Hong Kong, CFDs are banned completely.
+- In the US and Hong Kong, CFD trading is completely prohibited.

 Make sure you understand and are aware of the risks of CFD trading and know how to manage them.
-If you are confident in your knowledge, you should have no worries about trading CFDs at FBS.
+If you are confident in your knowledge, you should have no worries about trading CFDs at CMC Markets.

-The maximum leverage allowed for CFD trading depends on the regulatory authority that oversees the financial markets of a given country or region.
+The maximum leverage allowed for CFD trading depends on the regulatory authority that oversees the financial market in that specific country.
 Different regulators have different rules and restrictions in place to protect retail investors, but most top-tier regulators (e.g. in the EU, UK and Australia) have standard limits for the maximum leverage for trading CFDs.

-In the table below, you can see FBS's top-tier regulators, along with the current standard leverage limits, depending on the type of CFD.
+In the table below, you can see CMC Markets's top-tier regulators, along with the current standard leverage limits, depending on the type of CFD.

 |📈 Minor currency pairs (e.g. CHFJPY), gold and major stock indexes (e.g. S&P500)||20:1|